Short-Form Submission Call for

-Any Canadian author looking to represent the stories, lives and creativity of 2SLGBTQAI + folks!
+Any Canadian author looking to celebrate great Canadian genre writing!
 There is also no age restriction.
 Anyone over Canadian Age-of-Consent (16 years of age) can submit and sign the print release on their own.
-Entrants younger than that will have to sign the print release with a parent or guardian.
+Entrants younger than that will have to sign the print release with a parent of guardian.🙂

 Who keeps the printing rights?

 You do!
-Engen Books Ltd and Quadrangle merely gain the right to print your story in this one collection.
+Engen Books Ltd merely gains the right to print your story in this one collection.
 You keep the rights to your story and property: so if it takes off and becomes a huge hit, you keep all the benefits!

 Do you accept reprints?

 Yes, so long as you hold the copyright to allow us to publish it in the collection and the other criteria for the collection are met.
 Please tell us if you are submitting a reprint.
 We do give priority to new stories except in extreme cases.